The name of this organization is the Historical Society of Battle Creek, hereinafter referred to as HSBC, doing business as Heritage Battle Creek.

 Section 1: Personnel

-The Board of Directors shall consist of up to fifteen (15) regular directors.
-Liaison members from special interest groups may also be added as ex-officio members.
+The Board of Directors shall consist of up to fifteen (15) regular directors with full voting privileges.
+Liaison members from special interest groups, may be added as ex-offico members at the discretion of the board.

 Section 2: Nomination

 a.
-The Nomination committee shall present a ballot to the organization containing names of proposed officers.
+The Nomination committee shall present a ballot to HSBC containing names of proposed Board of Directors and officers at the annual meeting.

 b.
-The Nomination committee shall present a list of proposed Board members to fill empty Board positions at any scheduled board meetings.
+The Nomination committee shall present a list of names of proposed Board members to fill empty Board positions at any scheduled board meeting.

 Section 3: Election

 Members of the Board of Directors shall be elected by a voice vote at the annual meeting.
-Membership in the Historical Society of Battle Creek is required.
+Membership in HSBC is required for voting.

 Section 4: Duties and Powers

-It shall be the duty of the Board of Directors to promote and manage the affairs of Historical Society of Battle Creek, giving reports of decisions and transactions to the membership through meetings or newsletters and provide appropriate fiscal control.
-Minimum expectations in attendance, volunteer hours and charitable giving.
+a.
+It shall be the duty of the Board of Directors to promote and manage the affairs of HSBC, giving reports of decisions and transactions to the membership through meetings or newsletters and provide appropriate fiscal control.

 Section 5: Vacancies